Tools for Getting Along Together

 Program description

 Tools for Getting Along Together, offered by the University of Florida College of Education, provides a lesson-based approach to SEL.
-It includes programming for grades 4-5 and demonstrates evidence of effectiveness in grades 4-5.
+It includes programming for grades 4 and 5 and demonstrates evidence of effectiveness in grades 4 and 5.
 Translated materials are available in Spanish.

 /